dojo/docs/dojo/create.rst

       var node = dojo.create("div");
   });

-It's recommend to use dom-construct create in dojo 1.7.
+It's recommend to use ctr.create in dojo 1.7.

 .. code-block :: javascript